Religion in France: Third Republic (1870–1940)

 When Leo XIII became pope in 1878, he tried to calm Church-State relations.
 In 1884, he told French bishops not to act in a hostile manner toward the State ('Nobilissima Gallorum Gens').
 In 1892, he issued an encyclical advising French Catholics to rally to the Republic and defend the Church by participating in republican politics ('Au milieu des sollicitudes').
 This attempt at improving the relationship failed.
 Deep-rooted suspicions remained on both sides and were inflamed by the Dreyfus Affair (1894–1906).
 Catholics were for the most part anti-Dreyfusard.
-The Assumptionists published anti-Semitic and anti-republican articles in their journal La Croix.
+The Assumptionists published antisemitic and anti-republican articles in their journal La Croix.
 This infuriated republican politicians, who were eager to take revenge.
 Often they worked in alliance with Masonic lodges.
-The Waldeck-Rousseau Ministry (1899–1902) and the Combes Ministry (1902–05) fought with the Vatican over the appointment of bishops.
+The Waldeck-Rousseau Ministry (1899–1902) and the Combes Ministry (1902–1905) fought with the Vatican over the appointment of bishops.
 Chaplains were removed from naval and military hospitals in the years 1903 and 1904, and soldiers were ordered not to frequent Catholic clubs in 1904.

 Emile Combes, when elected Prime Minister in 1902, was determined to defeat Catholicism thoroughly.
 Shortly after taking office, he closed down all parochial schools in France.
 Then he had parliament reject authorisation of all religious orders.
 This meant that all fifty-four orders in France were dissolved and about 20,000 members immediately left France, many for Spain.
 The Combes government worked with Masonic lodges to create a secret surveillance of all army officers to make sure that devout Catholics would not be promoted.
 Exposed as the Affaire Des Fiches, the scandal undermined support for the Combes government, and he resigned.
 It also undermined morale in the army, as officers realized that hostile spies examining their private lives were more important to their careers than their own professional accomplishments.